-There are numerous parenting approaches prevailing in society, each with its pros and cons.
-What might work for one parent-child relationship might not be suitable for another.
+There are numerous parenting approaches prevailing in society.
+These include the four main parenting styles which are permissive parenting, authoritative parenting, neglectful parenting, and authoritarian parenting.
+These parenting styles are then further subdivided and overlapped by approaches like gentle parenting, helicopter parenting, Montessori-based parenting, paranoid parenting, and free-range parenting.
+You have to remember that each parenting style comes with its own set of pros and cons and what might work for one parent-child relationship may not be suitable for another.
 Amidst all the struggles of finding a perfect parenting method, one style known as negative parenting has been making rounds.

 On the face of it, you’d think: Why would anyone want to adopt a parenting style with such a name?
 The truth is that so many of us have actually grown up being dealt with this way, and we don’t even know it.
 This is why the negative parenting test is so important.
 So that we can check ourselves and our parenting, and not make the same mistakes with our children.
 Let’s explore what negative parenting is about and how it compares with positive parenting.